dtheodor79/adf2floppy/README.md

 This work allows you to get a floppy drive and write adf (Amiga Disk Format) files to real floppy disks.

 # Implementation
-This PCB is based on the schematic published from [Rob Smith](https://amiga.robsmithdev.co.uk/instructions/promini).
+This PCB is based on the schematic published by [Rob Smith](https://amiga.robsmithdev.co.uk/instructions/promini).

 ![Schematic with Arduino Pro Mini](/images/promini_writer.gif)